mayararaby/Responsive_CV/README.md

 # Responsive_CV

-This website is responsive web design made using Html , Css and Bootstrap
+This simple responsive CV  made using Html , Css and Bootstrap 4 .

 You can check the live demo from [here](https://rwdcv.netlify.app/)